naaman10/gatsby-starter-netlify-cms/src/pages/about/index.md

     well as talks and courses for dental students.

-    Please see our committee to discover our individual roles:
+    Please see our committee below and discover our individual roles:
   link: our-committee
 testimonialSection:
   heading: School Testimonials